geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 And I think there are other things that's blocking was the dtype fallback.
 Because for now, our parsing would convert some dtype to the incorrect dtype.
 And I think that's what's blocking some other refactors.
-Anyway, there are many things that we want for Annex.
+Anyway, there are many things that we want for ONNX.

 ##### **Geohot or Chenyu** [[00:49:49](https://www.youtube.com/watch?v=nNXwJ320Dww&t=2989)]
 What else do we have?